KeyCorp (KEY)

 Tracing its roots back to 1849 during the California Gold Rush era, KeyCorp (NYSE:KEY) operates KeyBank, a full-service regional bank providing retail and commercial banking, wealth management, and investment services across 15 states.

-- Net interest income trends were unexciting over the last five years as its 2.5% annual growth was below the typical banking firm
+- Annual net interest income growth of 2.5% over the last five years was below our standards for the banking sector

-- A positive is that its net interest income outlook for the upcoming 12 months calls for 9.7% growth, an acceleration from its five-year trend
+- On the bright side, its net interest income outlook for the upcoming 12 months calls for 10.6% growth, an acceleration from its five-year trend

 Why There Are Better Opportunities Than KeyCorp